rickhanlonii/jest-silent-reporter/README.md

 ## Options

+### useDots

+For large test suites, `jest-silent-reporter` can cause CI to fail due to having no output for some configured amount of time.
+Using the `useDots: boolean` option will output dots for each test file, similar to a dot reporter.

 ### `JEST_SILENT_REPORTER_DOTS=true`
-For large test suites, `jest-silent-reporter` can cause CI to fail due to having no output for some configured amount of time.
-Using the `JEST_SILENT_REPORTER_DOTS` envar will output dots for each test file, similar to a dot reporter.

-Note: this is an envar because Jest does not allow for CLI options passed to reporters.
+Note: this is also available as an envar because Jest does not allow for CLI options passed to reporters.

 ## Screens